peteyan/microstack/README.md

 password: keystone
 ```

-## Booting and accessing an instance
+## Creating and accessing an instance

-`microstack` comes preconfigured with networking and images so you can get starting using OpenStack as soon as `microstack` is installed; to boot an instance:
+Create an instance in the usual way:

 ```
-microstack.openstack server create --flavor m1.small --nic net-id=test --image cirros my-microstack-server
+microstack.openstack server create --flavor m1.small --nic net-id=test --key-name microstack --image cirros my-microstack-server
 ```

+For convenience, we've used items that the initialisation step provided
+(flavor, network, keypair, and image).
+You are free to manage your own.

 To access the instance, you'll need to assign it a floating IP address: